piepdx/pie-cookbook/drafts/working-draft-tactical.md

 It's not that we didn't have the ability to make the space more comfortable.
 It's simply that it *shouldn't* be comfortable.
 That is not the purpose of the space.
 The space, like building a startup, should be difficult.
 And awkward.
 It should always cause friction.
 And discomfort.

+> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+> Antoine de Saint-Exupery.

 Your only requirements are a solid wifi connection, access to power, a surface for a laptop, and a chair.
 That's it.
 Beyond that, you provide less than is needed.

 Think less office space, more coffeeshop or bar.